 Human Again is a series of three longer dispatches I wrote on a 640-kilometer walk across Hokkaido, the northernmost of Japan’s four main islands, in August and September 2022.

-It continues the journey described in These Walking Dreams, the visual field diary I kept on a 4,300-kilometer walk across all of Japan.
+It continues the journey described in These Walking Dreams, the field diary I kept on a 4,300-kilometer walk across Japan.

 That walk finished in Nemuro, near the easternmost point of the Japanese mainland, on August 21, 2017.
 This walk continues from the same spot on August 22, 2022.